heatherleaf/korpsearch/README.md

 python search_cmdline.py --help
 ```

+Note that this can take a couple of seconds for some very general searches on large corpora.
+If you use [PyPy](https://www.pypy.org/) it will be around twice as fast.

 ## Using the web demo

 To use the web demo you need to install [FastAPI](https://pypi.org/project/fastapi/).
 You also have to build corpus- and search indexes for the corpora you want to play with.
 The you can run the following to start the webserver: